Washington adds more than 145,000 weekly jobless claims as coronavirus crisis lingers

-Washington state saw more than 145,000 initial weekly claims for jobless benefits, the third-largest number of new weekly claims since the coronavirus crisis began forcing layoffs in March, according to new federal data.
+Washington state saw more than 145,000 initial weekly claims for jobless benefits, one of the biggest surges in new weekly claims since the coronavirus crisis began forcing layoffs in March, according to new federal data.

 For the week ending May 16, workers in Washington filed 145,228 initial claims for unemployment insurance, a 31% increase over the prior week, according to figures released Thursday morning by the U.S. Department of Labor.
 The increase came even as the nation as a whole saw the number of initial jobless claims fall 9.2%, to 2.4 million, according to the Labor Department.